 9. Red-Eared Slider

 They're a freshwater turtle that makes a fun pet!
-This pet reptile requires daily nutrition when young while the older Red-eared Slider can be fed once every two or three days.
+This pet reptile requires daily nutrition when young, while the older Red-eared Slider can be fed once every two or three days.
 The Red-eared Slider eats in water and is omnivorous.

 10. African Sulcata Tortoise

 They are one of the largest tortoise species in the world!
 They must be housed outdoors.
-It is strictly herbivorous and does not require animal proteins, fruits or pet tortoise food.
-They may outlive you so make some plans.
+It is strictly herbivorous and does not require animal proteins, fruits, or pet tortoise food.
+They may outlive you, so make some plans.

 11. Eastern Box Turtles

-These turtles live a long time but they do not have the aquatic requirements like red-eared sliders!
+These turtles live a long time, but they do not have the aquatic requirements like red-eared sliders!
 Eastern box turtles live in varied climates, so they are quite adaptable and are omnivores, enjoying leafy greens in their terrariums.

 12. Green Anole

-Green anoles are small and skittish, but very active.
-Like the chameleon, they are more of a look-don't-touch reptile and handling them isn't recommended as they may escape.
+Green anoles are small and skittish but very active.
+Like the chameleon, they are more of a look-don't-touch reptile, and handling them isn't recommended as they may escape.
 They require a diet of live insects and because they are smaller reptiles with faster metabolisms.
 They need to be fed more often.

 Reptiles are awesome!
 Knowing the personality and requirements of each potential reptile will help ensure a perfect reptile fit for everyone.
 Make sure you do thorough research on each of these pet reptiles, as they need proper care and commitment!

 Research pet lizards and always reach out to see what's available at your local pet stores.
-Keep in mind that these popular pets require a gallon tank large enough to house them, as well as substrate and faux environment to keep them comfortable.
+Keep in mind that these popular pets require a gallon tank large enough to house them, as well as a substrate and faux environment to keep them comfortable.
 Some of these beginner pets love basking under UVB light sources as well.

 Whichever you choose, large size or small size, get ready a ball of fun with your new reptile!